openeuler-mirror/docs/content/en/docs/Administration/setting-up-the-database-server.md

 Run the  **mysql**  command as the **root** user to restore the database.

-Back up one or more tables:
+Restore one or more tables:

 ```
 mysql -h hostname -P portnumber -u username -ppassword databasename < infile